San Petronio, Bologna: Construction

 In 1388, the Consiglio Generale dei Seicento prepared the construction of the church as a civic temple.
 To make room for the church, the adjacent Curia of Sancti Ambrosii was demolished, together with the majority of one of the city's burgs, including at least eight churches and towers.
 The first stone of construction was laid on 7 June 1390 under the supervision of architect Antonio di Vincenzo.
-Works lasted for several centuries: after the completion of the first version of the facade, in 1393 the first pair of side chapels were begun.
+Works lasted for several centuries: after the completion of the first version of the façade, in 1393 the first pair of side chapels were begun.
 The series were completed only in 1479.

 The third bay was built in 1441–1446.
 Its construction was delayed by the cardinal Baldassarre Cossa, who sold the construction material of the basilica and kept the money.

 In 1514, Arduino degli Arriguzzi was chosen as the architect to construct the dome.
 His proposal included a large dome resting upon the width between the side aisles, which necessitated larger transepts and apses.
 The project was considered too complicated, and after building the first two pillars and two triangular pylons for the dome, the work was halted.
 According to legend, Pope Pius IV halted the "megalomaniac dream" and instead encouraged the construction of the Archiginnasio of Bologna.

 Architecture

 Exterior

 The basilica is a large church measuring 132 metres long, 66 metres wide, and 47 metres tall, and is described as the "most imposing" church in Bologna.
 The façade was designed by Domenico da Varignana and started in 1538 by Giacomo Ranuzzi.
 However, it remains unfinished.

 The main doorway (Porta Magna) was decorated by Jacopo della Quercia of Siena with scenes from the Old Testament on the pillars, eighteen prophets on the archivolt, scenes from the New Testament on the architrave, and a Madonna and Child, Saint Ambrose and Saint Petronius on the tympanum.
 It is flanked by two side doors, with Alfonso Lombardi's Resurrection on the left and Amico Aspertini's Deposition on the right.

 The central nave covering and apse shooting were completed in 1663, designed by Girolamo Rainaldi and directed by Francesco Martini.
 The lower naves are enclosed by rectilinear walls.
 The first two windows were designed by Antonio with the assistance of Francesco di Simone, Domenico da Milano, Pagno di Lapo Portigiani and Antonio di Simone.
 The bell tower was designed by Giovanni da Brensa and built between 1481 and 1487.

-In 2017, the proposal for completing the facade by Inter-Esse Studio was awarded the first place in the international competition of wall was held by CODE – Competitions for Designers and Con-fine Art.